JosephEoff/josepheoff.github.io/_posts/2019-11-04-singleshot.md

 No such luck.
 But, I did notice that you can separate the instantiating of a VideoCapture object from the actual opening of the camera devices.

-To see if it was the instantiation of the videoCapture object or opening the camera device, I reimplemented the start() function to first instatiate a VideoCapture object, and then in a second step call the open(deviceID) method on it.
+To see if it was the instantiation of the VideoCapture object or opening the camera device causing the problem, I reimplemented the start() function to first instatiate a VideoCapture object, and then in a second step call the open(deviceID) method on it.

 That did the trick, though it was only intended as a troubleshooting step -  reopening the camera succeeded, and the camera software resumed showing images after a pause.

 Almost there.

 After the pause, there was still a long (twenty seconds or so) break before the camera got to work.
 That's the same pause that's been driving me nuts on startup.